Gerald McBoing-Boing: The Gerald McBoing-Boing Show (1956–57)

-In 1956, CBS created a half-hour Gerald McBoing-Boing Show, with well-known radio announcer Bill Goodwin narrating.
+In 1956, CBS created a half-hour Gerald McBoing-Boing Show, with radio announcer Bill Goodwin narrating.
 Broadcast at 5:30 p.m. on Sunday evenings, it was a showcase for UPA's cartoons, including Dusty of the Circus, The Twirlinger Twins, and Punch and Judy.
-The program proved too expensive to continue and lasted only three months.
+The program proved too expensive and lasted only three months.

 The episodes were repeated on Friday nights in the summer of 1957.
 Thus, The Gerald McBoing-Boing Show apparently became the first cartoon series broadcast regularly during prime time, preceding The Flintstones by two seasons.